maros/Zway-DeviceMove/README.md

 Indicates at which position correct device positioning is reported.
 Eg. A blind only reports 0% when fully closed, or 100% when partially or fully opened.
-In this case the report setting needs to be set to report-'close', because only the fully closed state is reported exactly.
+In this case the report setting needs to be set to report-'close', because only the fully closed state is reported correctly.

 ## relatedCheck